 Hyundai Elantra (Kia Rio) Ignition Coil Replacement

-Learn how to replace ignition coils on Hyundai and Kia vehicles.
-Replacing the ignition coils on Hyundai and Kia vehicles equipped with four-cylinder engines is simple and can be completed on your driveway.
+Learn how to replace the ignition coils on Hyundai and Kia vehicles equipped with four-cylinder engines.
+It is simple and can be completed on your driveway.

-Even though not required, we recommend replacing all coils simultaneously, even if only one of them is the problem.
-It is possible to replace only one coil; the problem with that approach is that the older ignition coils may fail in the next few months.
+Although not required, we recommend replacing all coils simultaneously, even if only one is the problem.
+Although it is possible to replace only one coil, that approach may cause the older ignition coils to fail in the next few months.

 Symptoms